 Mr Steven Jefferies BA (Hons), PGCE [Warw], MA [Birm], NPQH

 Mr Jefferies read English Language and Theatre Studies at the University of Warwick, where he also completed his teacher training.
-He has since studied a Masters in Education at Birmingham as well as the National Professional Qualification for Headteachers.
+He has since gained a Masters degree in Education at Birmingham as well as the National Professional Qualification for Headteachers.

 Mr Jefferies began his career teaching at schools in Gloucestershire and Worcestershire, and also spent time teaching overseas before taking up post at Henley-in-Arden.